Understanding Skills¶

 load_skill(list=True)

 This returns all available skills with their names and descriptions.
+With automatic visibility enabled, this is typically unnecessary but remains available for programmatic use.

 Searching for Skills¶